Code-Institute-Submissions/Arithmetics/README.md

 - I would also add a way to submit the score so users can go into the leader board if they get a top score.
 - Lastly, I would want a feature to make the sums and addition questions either easy or difficult, to accommodate different levels.

+### Wireframes
+Here is the link to my original [Wireframes](https://github.com/Ladev25/Arithmetics/blob/master/wireframes/MS2.pdf).
+I have created a wireframe for each feature, additionally I have also created a wireframe for both mobile and desktop view.
+These wireframes were made at the start of my project, which is why they may be slighlty different to my website, which I have modified over time.

 ## Technologies Used
 Here is a list of all of the languages, frameworks, libraries, and any other tools that I have used to construct my project.